lblod/resource-label-service/README.md

 _Specific guides how to apply this container_

 ### Adding mu-cache
-This service fully supports mu-cache out of the box, you just need to add the cache container to your docker-compose file and link it to this service:
+This service supports mu-cache for the retrieval of labels.
+You just need to add the cache container to your docker-compose file and link this service as `backend`:

 ```
 label-cache: